 Deadline: 2030

 Summary: The Forest Information System for Europe (FISE) was launched in 2020, with the aim to make it Europe’s knowledge tool to monitor the state, health and sustainability of Europe’s many forests.
 It will also be a key tool in monitoring the implementation of the European Green Deal objectives in relation to forests.
 The Commission outlined the further development of FISE as part of the new EU Forest Strategy and will work with the Member States to further develop FISE so that it can capture all elements of forest pressures, status and changes in quality and quantity.
-The Commission is developing an EU-wide forest observation framework.
-It will complement FISE and provide open access to detailed, accurate and timely information on the condition and management of EU forests.
+The proposal for a Regulation on a monitoring framework for resilient European forests adopted in November 2023 will plug existing gaps in the information on European forests by ensuring detailed, accurate and timely information on the conditions and management of forest that will be publicly accessible through FISE.
+Strengthening availability and accessibility of forest knowledge will support evidence-based policy-making and allow Member States, forest owners and forest manager to improve their response to growing pressures and to strengthen forest resilience in a changing climate.

 Links: